Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 As in Python, code comments start with the `#` symbol.
 This can be used for a single-line comment, at the start of the line or in the middle of a line.
 Subsequent uses of # at the start of lines form a multi-line comment.

 ## 3.2.2 Doc comments with """
-Use `docstrings` if you need more structured comments that can be gathered by the mojo doc tool.
+Use `docstrings` if you need more structured comments (for example: API documentation) that can be gathered by the `mojo doc` tool.
 These are defined with the symbol `""" ... """`, and can be multi-line comments.
 They are mostly written after the header of a function, like here for the __init__ function:

-Here is a program with docstrings: (see § 7.4.1)
+Here is a program with docstrings: (see § 7.4.1  overloading.mojo)
 ```py
 struct Complex:
     var re: Float32